rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 ### TL;DR

-Agents need context (e.g., instructions, external knowledge, tool feedback) to perform tasks.
+Agents need context (e.g., instructions and tool feedback) to perform tasks.
 Context engineering is the art and science of filling the context window with just the right information at each step of an agent’s trajectory.
-In this post, I break down some common strategies — write, select, compress, and isolate — for agent context engineering by reviewing various popular agents and papers.
+In this post, I group context engineering into a few common strategies seen across many popular agents today.

 <figure>
 <img src="/assets/context_eng_overview.png" width="90%">